memcachier/docs/heroku/rack-cache-memcached-rails31.md

 You can find a full list of configuration options [here](http://rtomayko.github.io/rack-cache/configuration), but the above should be enough.

+We set the `:value_max_bytes` option to 10MB as without this, Rack::Cache will return a HTTP 5xx error response for any asset larger than 1MB.
+This occurs as memcached by default only allows values of 1MB or smaller and so Dalli will throw an exception if you try to `set` a key-value pair larger than 1MB.
+Increasing `:value_max_bytes` to 10MB stops Dalli throwing this error and instead results in the memcache server returning a miss for any assets larger than 1MB.
+So while very large assets won't be served by Rack::Cache (not much benefit for these kinds of assets anyway), they won't cause any problems.

 ## Handling Multiple Dynos